 The multiple big screens are there to show you all the best sky sports and BT sports.

-Admiral Bar is a traditional bar in Glasgow with numerous quirky entertainments.
+Admiral Woods is a traditional bar in Glasgow with numerous quirky entertainment options.
 The interior is decorated with original tiles and eye-catching stained-glass panels with a modern twist.

 Live Music Venue